lharri73/DBC-Language-Syntax/README.md

 # DBC Language Syntax

-This extension provides basic syntax highlighting and bracket completion for the Vector DBC file format.
+This extension provides basic syntax highlighting, bracket completion, and code snippets for the Vector DBC file format.
 This is created to work with version 2 of the Vector DBC file format.

 Although DBC files are often programmatically generated, it can be useful to more easily read the DBC file itself in a plaintext format.